Empowering today’s students for a more sustainable tomorrow

-In addition, the National Wildlife Federation is also the U.S. host for the Young Reporters for the Environment competition and the Learning About Forests program, which operates as a pathway within the Eco-Schools USA program.
+In addition, the National Wildlife Federation is also the U.S. host for the Learning About Forests program, which operates as a pathway within the Eco-Schools USA program.

 Sustainable development cannot be achieved by technological solutions, political regulation, or financial instruments alone.
 It requires quality education and learning for sustainable development at all levels and in all social contexts.
 Education for Sustainable Development is about enabling students to constructively and creatively address present and future global challenges and create more sustainable and resilient societies.

 As a member of FEE, Eco-Schools USA is also an official partner of UNESCO (United Nations Educational, Scientific, and Cultural Organization) and a key partner in the Global Action Program (GAP) on Education for Sustainable Development.
 UNESCO supports countries in building capacities for Education for Sustainable Development and scaling up actions, focusing on key issues—such as climate change, biodiversity, disaster risk reduction, water, cultural diversity, sustainable urbanization, and sustainable lifestyles—as entry points for promoting sustainable development practices through education.